daemon-001/Notebook-xlsx/README.md

 This project is built with Python and relies on the following libraries:

+- `customtkinter`: For creating user friendly gui.
 - `openpyxl`: For creating and modifying Excel files.
-- `pandas`: For data handling and manipulation.
+- `datetime`: To reading current data and time.
+- `os`: For running some cmd commands.

 Make sure you have Python 3.6 or higher installed on your system.